Occupational Therapy Asst

 How Long is the Program at Western?

-The Occupational Therapy Assistant program at Western is a five (5) term program.
+The Occupational Therapy Assistant program at Western is a spans six (6) term program.
 The first term of the program may consist of taking general studies courses, including General Anatomy and Physiology.
 In the first fall term of program specific courses, there are two (2) online and one (1) lab course to introduce concepts in OT practice.
 The following spring and fall, students are engaged in program specific courses on campus which focus on the development of strong base in the Occupational Therapy field and therapeutic techniques.
-The final spring term primarily consists of fieldwork experiences and culminates with graduation in April.
+The final spring term primarily consists of fieldwork experiences and one online course and culminates with graduation in May.